Year 3 & 4 - Cherry, Poplar and Sycamore classes

 Equipment and Uniform

-All equipment that your child needs in year 3 and 4 will be provided by the school this means that pencil cases are not needed in school.
-All children in year 3 and 4 are expected to bring a bag which fits into their lockers, large backpacks are not appropriate.
+All equipment that your child needs in year 3 and 4 is provided by the school which means that pencil cases are not needed in school.
+All children in year 3 and 4 are expected to bring a bag which fits into their lockers so large backpacks are not appropriate.

 Boys – Winter Uniform